Xsear/xLootTracker/README.md

 ### TwoShoes
 For his help with testing the addon, as well as feedback, ideas and encouragement.
-Also for the new slogan.
+Also for the slogan of xLootTracker.

 *And the many other friends who gave me feedback on the way.* :)